LEVIS

 Lightweight components for electric vehicles

-The LEVIS H2020-LC-GV-2020 project, coordinated by ITAINNOVA, aims to develop lightweight components for electric vehicles through the use of new multi-material technologies and is conceived within the framework of the circular economy.
+The LEVIS H2020-LC-GV-2020 project, coordinated by ITA, aims to develop lightweight components for electric vehicles through the use of new multi-material technologies and is conceived within the framework of the circular economy.

 Sustainable mobility